autobrr/autobrr/README.md

 * Change `BASE_DOCKER_DATA_PATH` to match your setup.
 Can be simply `./data`
 * Set custom network if needed

 Create `docker-compose.yml` and add the following.
-If you have a existing setup change to fit that.
+If you have an existing setup change to fit that.

 ```yml
 version: "3.7"